Key Takeaways

-If your organization has been exploring ways to leverage AI, you’ve probably come across Retrieval-Augmented Generation (RAG) for mining insights from documents, PDFs, and web pages.
-RAG is extremely efficient when processing unstructured information in industries ranging from finance and insurance to retail and transportation.
-However, there’s a critical gap: many of the most valuable insights reside in structured data sources—your relational databases and tables.
+*Drawbacks of document-centric RAG: Most of the most valuable business insights reside in structured data sources; your relational databases and tables.
 If you’re focusing solely on document-centric RAG, you may be missing out on the goldmine in your own transactional systems.

 RAG vs. TAG: Where Structured Data Fits In

-TAG differs from RAG by primarily addressing structured data in databases.
-RAG often handles semi-structured or unstructured text from various document repositories, pulling relevant passages before a language model generates answers.
-Conversely, TAG leverages SQL-based querying to fetch rows and columns directly from relational tables, then augments these results with advanced AI insights—such as anomaly detection, trends, or even predictive forecasts.
+TAG differs from RAG by primarily addressing structured data in databases, leveraging SQL-based querying to fetch rows and columns directly from relational tables, then augmenting these results with advanced AI insights such as anomaly detection, trends, or even predictive forecasts.

 While both RAG and TAG aim to deliver insightful responses, TAG is uniquely suited to handle structured queries and precise data points.
-For enterprise scenarios—finance, retail, insurance, and beyond—this can unlock value hidden in relational databases where accuracy and regulatory compliance matter most.
+For enterprise scenarios such as finance, retail, insurance, and beyond, this can unlock value hidden in relational databases where accuracy and regulatory compliance matter most.

 The Challenges of Implementing TAG